boveus/hyrax-wiki/Hyrax-Management-Guide.md

 * https://support.google.com/analytics/answer/1033068
 * https://developers.google.com/analytics/devguides/collection/analyticsjs/events

+Another option would be to track downloads directly, so that anyone hitting your download endpoint (whether from the download button or anywhere else) would be counted.

 ## Displaying usage in the UI

 To display data from Google Analytics in the UI, first head to the Google Developers Console and create a new project: